-7.3 Assembly Composition
+7.37.3 Assembly Composition

--The Assembly will generally reflect the composition of the population of each municipality with regard to:
+The Assembly will generally reflect the composition of the population of the two municipalities with regard to: each municipality with regard to:

-7.3.2 An equal proportion of male and female members;
+7.3.1 An equal proportion of male and female members;

-7.3.3 A proportionate number of members from different age cohorts based on consus data;

-7.3.4 A proportionate number of renters and home owners;

-7.3.5 A proportionate number of members from the two municipalities - 57 members from Saanich, 43 members from Victoria (based on BC Statistics population data); and with regard to:
+- 7.3.2 A proportionate number of members from different age cohorts based on census data: - 7.3.3 A proportionate number of renters and home owners; - 7.3.4 A proportionate number of members from the two municipalities 57 members from Saanich, 43 members from Victoria (based on BC Statistics population data); and - 7.3.5 At least five members who self-identify as Aboriginal. (check % of census data) - 7.3.6 A proportionate number of urban and rural residents. - Gender - Broad age group - Renter versus homeowner - Aboriginal/Metis status and at least five who self-identify as Aboriginal/Metis

-• AtGender

-Broad age group

-• Renter versus home owner

-7.3.6 Aboriginal/metis status and at least five members who self-identify as Aboriginal. (check % of census data)aboriginal/metis.

-7.3.7 A proportionate number of urban and rural residents.

-7.4 Proportions will be established based on the most recent (2016) census profile. -To assist Assembly members to participate, members will be reimbursed for -reasonable childcare, eldercare, and transportation costs or other reasonable expenses that could be a barrier to participation.and will receive an honorarium of \$100 per meeting.
+7.4 Proportions will be established based on the most recent (2016) census profile.
+To assist Assembly members to participate, members will be reimbursed for reasonable childcare, eldercare, and transportation costs or other reasonable expenses that could be a barrier to participation.and will receive an honorarium of \$100 per meeting.
 Assistance will also be -provided to those members with differing physical or learning abilities.